 - Packaging: sleeves or slipcases, ecopacks, jewelcases and booklets

 Your release cycle should be thought of as a brand in itself.
 You need consistency not only throughout single and album covers but also through your social and marketing assets.
 Your social profile banners and display pictures should be created to match your releases and they should be available as various calls to action.

 - Facebook banner

 - Soundcloud banner

 - Instagram post

 - Spotify banner

 Have a look at the Roisin O’Hagan case study to see all round visuals for her Americana releases.

 Paid and Organic Social Content

 Social content needs to be created to hype up and then promote your releases.
 Getting pre-saves can really help the algorithms put you forward on release day.
 This social content could be static or motion, I would push for the latter because the networks love video and you can give the users a taste of your new track.
+I can work with artwork, video clips, BTS and music videos.
 Some ideas for these are: